 Stop Dating Abuse Before It Starts

 Seeing your teen off on a date can give you the jitters.
-Unfortunately, parents also must consider a particularly unnerving topic — teen dating violence.
+Unfortunately, parents also must consider a particularly frightening topic — teen dating violence.

 It's worrisome, but it's not inevitable.
 You and your teen can avoid potentially perilous situations and reduce the risk for problems.

-Abuse is defined by the National Domestic Violence Hotline as a pattern of coercive control that one person uses over another.
-Battering is behavior that physically harms, causes fear, or prevents a partner from doing what he or she wants to do, or forces a person to behave in ways he or she does not want.
+Abuse is defined by the National Domestic Violence Hotline as a pattern of forced control that 1 person uses over another.
+Battering is behavior that physically harms, causes fear, or prevents a partner from doing what he or she wants to do.
+It also forces a person to behave in ways he or she does not want.
 Battering also includes the use of physical and sexual violence, threats, intimidation, emotional abuse, and economic deprivation.

 Teens rarely seek help.
 So parents should watch for warning signs.